Palliative Care and Resilience Research Program (PCAR)

 Dr. Amy Trowbridge is an assistant professor of pediatrics in the Division of Bioethics and Palliative Care at the University of Washington, and the co-director of the Palliative Care Training Center at the University of Washington.
 She received her MD from Weill Cornell Medical College.
 She completed her pediatrics residency and chief residency at Seattle Children's Hospital/University of Washington and her hospice and palliative medicine fellowship at the Children’s Hospital of Philadelphia.
 Dr. Trowbridge’s work focuses on improving serious illness communication with patients and families through primary palliative education investigation and interventions.

 Casey Walsh, PhD, MSW

-Dr. Casey Walsh is a post-doctoral research fellow in the Biobehavioral Cancer Prevention and Control Training Program at the University of Washington/Fred Hutchinson Cancer Research Center.
-She received her MSW from the University of Michigan at Ann Arbor and her PhD in social work from the University of Texas at Austin.
+Dr. Casey Walsh is a post-doctoral research fellow in the Biobehavioral Cancer Prevention and Control Training Program at the University of Washington and Fred Hutchinson Cancer Research Center.
+She received her MSW from the University of Michigan at Ann Arbor and her PhD in Social Work from the University of Texas at Austin.
 She was a recipient of the American Cancer Society Oncology Social Work Doctoral Training Grant.
-As part of the PCAR team, she is learning about intervention development with adolescents and young adults with advanced cancer.
-Her research interests include the social functioning of young adult cancer patients and their supportive care needs and preferences, the development and testing of behavioral interventions for young adult cancer survivors and the impact of critical health literacy skills on adolescent and young adult cancer survivor outcomes.
+As part of the PCAR team, she is developing specialized knowledge and expertise in biobehavioral interventions with an emphasis on learning how to design and implement randomized controlled trials with adolescent and young adult cancer survivors.
+Her research focuses on the social functioning and health-related quality of life of adolescent and young adult cancer survivors.

 Joyce Yi-Frazier, PhD